3ximus/robin-it/README.md

 **v2.0**:
 	- Implement GUI

-	- Use Kickass API instead of parsing
+*Notes* : Use Kickass API instead of parsing when/if available

 --------------------------------